 (from wikipedia)

 WG: notes that generation of items is not included in this definition.
 Does creation/generation of new data (or new formats for the data) from existing data fall within the realm of curation?
+The creation/generation of new data (or new formats for the data) is a requirement defined during the initial phase of the Preservation Workflow.
+It depends on the initial analysis which involve also the cost, budget and resources availability.

 The UK Digital Curation Centre has defined ‘Digital Curation’ for its own use (see Wikipedia).
 However the steps outlined in the Wikipedia article are basically what an OAIS does.)